ConnorBrookfield/DataRepProject/README.md

 git push -u origin master

 ## TODO LIST
-1.) create spotifyAlbumInstance component - needs to have an add buttons/functionality, linked from the Spotify API.

-2.) albumInstance component - needs to have an edit, add, and delete buttons/functionality.
-Linked to MongoDB.

-3.)
-Add cards to the album instances - center/style them.

-4.)
-Remove the Welcome page, and replace it with the browse library page/component.
+1.)
+Do something with the Welcome Page. - Maybe create a new DB, have all the albums in that, and have a favourites DB?

 ## EXTRAS
 1.)
 Implement "Genre" (TIME PERMITTING)

 2.)
 Implement search in the navbar, using the following filters: "Alphabetical, Genre, Year, Artist" (TIME PERMITTING)

 3.)
-Add Spotify link to each album
+Implement an API to produce data for each album

 ## Available Scripts